Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What Do Dog Ashes Look Like After Cremation?

 What do dog ashes look like after cremation?
+Black?
+Grey?
+White?
+A combination of the three?
 Many dog owners wonder what their dog's ashes will look like when they pick them up.
 The ashes are not really readily visible since, just like with human cremains, they are usually enclosed in a box along with a certificate if private cremation was chosen.

-I want to be honest here: when you are first handed the box, this is when you are most likely to feel emotional.
+I want to be honest here: When you are first handed the box, this is when you are most likely to feel emotional.
 Even I felt that way the first time I handed those ashes to the dog owner picking up Marley.
 That big, furry dog is now in this small box of sand that feels very light considering the size of the dog when it was alive.

 The ashes are normally ground to a fine, uniform powder with some bits of bones, but some companies don't ground them up so they may appear more as small chips of bone rather than powder.
 The ashes are generally pale white in color.
-At times, there may be small specks of colors which derive from the minerals in the bones.
+At times, there may be small specks of colors, which derive from the minerals in the bones.

-Bringing Your Dog's Ashes Home: What to Do With Them?
+What to Do With Dog Ashes

 Others decide to scatter all the cremains or a part of them in the yard, by a river, at the beach, or other favorite places where the dog loved playing or spending time exploring.
-Owners can invite friends and family to gather at the specific location that held a special meaning for the pet.
+Owners can invite friends and family to gather at a specific location that held special meaning for the pet.

 Some others may send the ashes to companies that make special artistic keepsakes such as glass or crystal sculptures containing the ashes or even diamond rings made with the dog's ashes.
 These gems provide a wonderful way to celebrate the life of a beloved animal and can even become family heirlooms.

-“Ashes to ashes and dust to dust,” is a common phrase declared at funeral services.
+“Ashes to ashes and dust to dust” is a common phrase declared at funeral services.
 The saying delivers a fundamental message: that all of us living souls, including people and animals, are destined to return to dust.
-Being aware of the process and what happens upon picking the ashes up, can help provide peace of mind to those mourning the loss of a loved pet.
+Being aware of the process and what happens upon picking the ashes up can help provide peace of mind to those mourning the loss of a loved pet.